phoniks2k/pxlya/README.md

 After=network.target mysql.service redis.service
 ```

-### Development

-Run `npm run lint:src` to check for code errors and warnings or `npm run lint -- ./your/file.js` to check a single file.
-Please do not produce too many additional warnings.

-You can use `npm run babel-node ./your/script.js` to execute a script with local babel.

-`npm run upgrade` can be use for interactively upgrading npm packages.

 ## Backups and Historical View

 PixelPlanet includes a backup script that creates full canvas backups daily in the form of PNG tile files and incremential backups all 15min (or whatever you define) that saves PNG tiles with just the differences since the last full daily backup.